danmed/NGINX-Reverse-Proxy-Sub-Management/README.md

 2 simple scripts to add or delete a sub domain from an NGINX Reverse Proxy.

+NOTE : THIS ONLY DOES SIMPLE HTTP (port 80)

 # CONFIG
 ```bash
 cd /etc/nginx/sites-available